Onemind-Services-LLC/cloudmydc-docs/docs/account-and-pricing/Subscription-Based Products.md

 ---
-title: Subscription-based products
+title: Subscription-Based Products
 slug: subscription-based-products
 sidebar_position: 7
 ---

 _This feature availability depends on the particular hosting provider’s settings._

 The platform can offer some products based on the subscription model.
 The flow is standard to the modern subscription services implementations – a client is charged once and gets a designated product for a specified period.
-The solution gives you a fix-priced alternative to the default [usage-based model](/docs/account-and-pricing/pricing-model-overview).
+The solution gives you a fix-priced alternative to the default [usage-based model](/account-and-pricing/pricing-model-overview).
 Let’s see how it works.

 ## Purchasing Subscription

-1. All products that are available for the user are displayed in the dedicated **_Subscription Plans_** tab of the [Marketplace](/docs/deployment-tools/cloud-scripting-&-jps/marketplace).
+1. All products that are available for the user are displayed in the dedicated **_Subscription Plans_** tab of the [Marketplace](/deployment-tools/cloud-scripting-&-jps/marketplace).

 <div style={{
     display:'flex',